 - They know the content well.
-Even tough teaching content directly becomes less crucial in the age of YouTube, it is still necessary for a teacher to have it mastered.
+Even though teaching content directly becomes less crucial in the age of YouTube, it is still necessary for a teacher to have it mastered.
 You can’t create clear goals or be flexible in allowing students multiple ways to demonstrate their mastery of a topic that you’re unsure about.

 - They teach more than subject matter.
 It’s certainly not just about content.
 As I said 21st-century skills are crucial, but teachers are also training young people to be worthwhile human beings and decent members of society.
 This may mean direct social-emotional learning or it may mean the occasional aside or behavioral correction.
 Teaching kindness is at least as crucial as computation.

 - They can admit their weaknesses.
 As they say, pobody’s nerfect.
 The best teachers know what they need to improve and are willing to admit it because they’re confident enough in what they do know.
 You can’t address your shortcomings until you admit them.